Mason Filippi: Career

 After receiving his full competition license from the SCCA, Filippi began entering races in the San Francisco region (SFR) and was named the 2014 SCCA SFR Rookie of the Year.
 In 2015, he won the National Auto Sport Association's Teen Mazda Challenge West Coast title.
 His victory in that Spec Miata series led to his appearance as one of nine finalists in the 2015 Mazda Road to 24 Shootout.
 Later in 2015, Filippi was on the Grip Racing team that won the 25 Hours of Thunderhill race in the E1 class.
 In 2016, he and his team repeated as winners of that race in the E1 class.

 Global MX-5 Cup

 Filippi joined the Winding Road team for the 2016 season of the Global MX-5 Cup.
-He drove the number 2 car in the Spec Miata series, competing in six out of the twelve races and finishing in 34th place in the standings with 125 overall points.
+He drove the No. 2 car in the Spec Miata series, competing in six out of the twelve races and finishing in 34th place in the standings with 125 overall points.
 His best finish in a race was fourteenth place, which he achieved at both the WeatherTech Raceway Laguna Seca and Watkins Glen International.